Tangent128/webmetro/README.md

 * HTTPS is not supported yet.
 It really should be. (see "Nginx Proxying" below, though)
 * There aren't any access controls on either the source or viewer roles yet. (see "Nginx Proxying" below, though)
-* Currently the server only recognizes a single stream, at `/live`.
 * The server tries to start a viewer at a cluster containing a keyframe; it is not yet smart enough to ensure that the keyframe belongs to the *video* stream.
 * The server doesn't parse any metadata, such as tags; the Info segment is stripped out, everything else is blindly passed along.
 * The server drops any source that it feels uses too much buffer space.
 This is not yet configurable, though sane files probably won't hit the limit.
 (Essentially, clusters & the initialization segment can't individually be more than 2M)